BrentGrammer/PROGNOTES/Architecture/CleanArchitecture-BobMartin.md

 ### Paradigms (3) of programming

 - Structured - if then else replaces goto, discipline on control flow
-- Object oriented - discipline of indirect transfer of control
+- Object oriented Programming (OOP) - discipline of indirect transfer of control
 - Functional - discipline of assignment (immutability)

-### OOP
+### Object Oriented Programming (OOP)

+- OO is about message passing, where the sender has no intimate knowledge of the receiver; and the receiver has no knowledge at all about the sender.
+Control flows from sender to receiver, but source code dependencies point the opposite direction.
+This allows the relationships between modules to be controlled by the designers and architects, and not dictated by the flow of control.
+  - For example if Module 1 calls Module 2 then the relationship could be M1->M2, or it could be M1<-M2.
+It is OO that allows that arrow to be turned around.
+It is the architects and designers who determine which direction is better for their purposes.
 - **OO design is the ability through the use of polymorphism to gain absolute control over every source code dependency in the system**
   - Allows for _plugin architecture_ where modules with high level policies are independent of modules with low level details
   - Low level details are relegated to plugin modules that can be deployed and maintained independently from high level policy modules